 Party Smarter – Safer Events and Festivals Campaign

-The Drug Aware Safer Events and Venues ‘Party Smarter’ campaign commenced on 23 November 2020 and will conclude in March 2021.
+The Drug Aware, Action Area Two, Safer Events and Venues ‘Party Smarter’ campaign commences on 10 October 2021 and will conclude in March 2022.

 The campaign aims to:

 - increase knowledge that MDMA in MDMA causes harm (not just adulterants);